ylefebvre/link-library/readme.txt

 == Changelog ==

+= 7.4.17 =
+* Added option to schedule automatic generation of missing thumbnails

 = 7.4.16 =
 * Added new configuration section under Global Options > Import/Export Links to be able to schedule automated import of links
 * Added missing files for pop-dialog functionality introduced in 7.4.15